-Whenever you retrieve or deploy source to keep the local project and your default org in sync, the operation could detect conflicts.
-The conflict detection feature is available only in non-scratch orgs such as sandboxes or dev orgs.
+When you deploy source to your default org, the operation could detect conflicts on deploy to help you avoid accidentally overwriting others’ changes in the Org.
+The conflict detection feature is available for any org that is not using source tracking, which is most non-scratch orgs such as sandboxes or dev orgs.

-To view the files that caused conflicts, click the Org Differences icon () in the Activity Bar.
-The Org Differences: Conflicts view opens in the Side Bar and displays the list of files with conflicts.
-To resolve conflicts, click a file to open the diff editor and compare the remote file (to the left) with the local file (on the right).
+To view the files that caused conflicts, click the Org Differences icon () in the Activity Bar or the Show Conflicts prompt from the dialog.
+The Org Differences: Conflicts view opens in the side bar and displays the list of files with conflicts.
+To inspect conflicts, click a file to open the diff editor and compare the remote file (to the left) with the local file (on the right).
 To edit a file, hover over the file name and click the open file icon.

 You can also view the resource files with conflicts and the CLI command to overwrite the conflicts in the Output panel.

-If conflicts are not detected, the retrieve or deploy operation is completed.
+If conflicts aren’t detected, the deploy operation is completed.

 - Select File > Preferences > Settings (Windows or Linux) or Code > Preferences > Settings (macOS).

 - Under Salesforce Feature Previews, select Detect Conflicts At Sync.

 You can also enter conflict detection in the search box to find the feature and then enable it.

 When enabled, conflict detection will check for potential conflicts for all Deploy commands executed from VS Code.
 Changes based on last sync date are compared for all files that exist both in the org and in the local project; files that don’t exist in both are not considered in conflict.
 If conflicts are detected on deploy, you can choose to view them or override them to continue the deploy operation: